For daily wit & wisdom, sign up for the Almanac newsletter.

 The leaves are large and heart-shaped, and resemble the foliage of a sweet potato (another member of Ipomoea).
 Common morning glories (Ipomoea purpurea) are native to Mexico and Central America.

-Morning glories are toxic and should not be eaten or used for culinary purposes.
+Morning glory vines and flowers are toxic and should not be eaten or used for culinary purposes.
 The seeds of some species are known to contain small amounts of a hallucinogenic substance, too.

 Morning Glory Meanings and Symbolism